Followers 176

 About

-October has 16 years of coaching experience and is currently the Wide Receiver Coach at the University of Richmond.
-Previously the Pass Game Coordinator/Wide Receiver Coach with the Edmonton Football Team of the CFL.
+October has 19 years of coaching experience and is currently the Offensive Coordinator at the College of William and Mary.
+Previously, the Offensive Coordinator at the University of Richmond.
+He has also coached at VMI and several Canadian Football League franchises.
 Over his career he has coached on offense, defense and special teams.

 Prior to Ottawa, October consistently developed one of the Colonial Athletic Association’s and nation’s most productive receiving corps and returners during his four campaigns with The College of William and Mary (2014-2017).
 Highlighted by Tre McBride, a 2015 NFL’s Tennessee Titans draft pick who was also selected as the 2014 Touchdown of Richmond Top FBS/FCS Wide Receiver of the Year in Virginia.
 Another player, DeVonte Dedmon, was selected as the 2015 Touchdown of Richmond Top FBS/FCS Special Teams of the Year in Virginia and 2015 CAA Special Teams Player of the Year.
 He signed with Ottawa in 2019.
 While two other players signed NFL contracts upon graduation.
 William and Mary were the 2015 CAA Champions.